kaplanz/site/src/pages/about/work.md

 title: Work
 ---

-## Intel
+## Altera (formerly Intel)

-I'm currently employed as an FPGA Architect at Intel's Programmable Solutions Group (PSG), formerly Altera.
-In this role I am responsible for helping design and model our next generation Field Programmable Gate Array (FPGA) architectures.
+I'm currently employed as an FPGA Architect at Altera.[^altera] My team is primarily responsible for designing and modelling the architecture for our next generation [Field Programmable Gate Arrays][fpga] (FPGAs).
+My specific expertise has most recently been in automating the simulation and analysis wire delays within the fabric and clock subsystems.
+In practice, this means a lot of working on top of (but usually not directly with) [SPICE].

+As an architecture team, we have the privilege of working on the most bleeding edge designs; this gives us the opportunity to dream big about what enhancements we can put into our next silicon.
+It's exciting to see how designs I will have worked on will contribute to the future of FPGA computing.

 ## Qualcomm

-Between my third and fourth year of studies, I had the amazing opportunity to complete a 16-month long internship at [Qualcomm][qualcomm] as a computer architect.
-During this time, I've had the opportunity to solve interesting and challenging problems working on the Snapdragon's digital signal processor (DSP).
+Between my third and fourth year of studies, I had the amazing opportunity to complete a 16-month long internship at Qualcomm as a computer architect.
+During this time, I've had the opportunity to solve interesting and challenging problems working on the [Snapdragon]'s digital signal processor (DSP).

 In this role, I diagrammed and reasoned about the design of a multi-client cache system, after which I created a functional and transaction-level cycle-accurate